VijayBarige/Research-Methodology/README.md

 - Other algorithms of machine learning can also be tried to see if they can give higher accuracy.

 ## Project Status
- - The project is prepared to serve the basic puprose for recommending movies.
+ - The project is prepared to serve the basic puprose of recommending movies.
  - It is designed based on the available dataset and needs redesign at certain parts od code for adapting to anyother structured dataset.
  - It needs to be further developed to be used as a mobile application.